 When a man who identified himself in anonymity as the “Ruler of a Fallen Empire” reached out to Cheryl Strayed while she was writing her Dear Sugar column on The Rumpus, he outlined his misfortunes to her as follows: he was in a loveless marriage, the economy had collapsed as had his business, and he had to work every day to keep food on the table for his kids.
-Most significantly, though, an accident years prior had left him with a chronic injury, and the chronic injury had left him with a “hopeless” addiction to his pain medication.
+Most significantly, though, an accident that occurred years prior had left him with a chronic injury, and the chronic injury had left him with a “hopeless” addiction to his pain medication.

 He explained to her that he felt he had three options: to continue as he is, knowing that he could die at any moment, to go to rehab, but potentially lose his house and business, or to go to AA/NA meetings in his small town in the Christian “deep south” where he would certainly ruin his reputation amongst whatever clientele still remained.
 To put it simply, Ruler believed he was staring at a dead-end either way.
 Sugar thought otherwise.
 She believed his first step to a reckoning was coming clean with a medical professional, and eschewing no details.